Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/jupyter_notebook.md

 $ pip install notebook
 ```

-See Additional Resources for an alternative installation method using Anaconda Navigator.
+See 'Anaconda Navigator' in Additional Resources for an alternative installation method.

 # How to Use